Skip to Main Content

 Grey Literature

-Grey Literature are information sources that have not been published through traditional publishing.
+Grey literature are information sources that have not been published through the academic peer review process.
+It's important to identify these works to limit publication bias* and include the most up-to-date information in your review.
 These information sources include:

 • Preprints